 The Hogg Foundation introduced a groundbreaking bilingual scholarship program in 2008 to increase cultural and linguistic diversity in the Texas mental health workforce.
-The program also is helping to build diversity in higher education programs for mental health professions.
-The statewide program was the first of its kind in Texas, and possibly in the U.S. More than 100 scholarships have been awarded through the fall 2011 semester.
+The program is also helping to build diversity in higher education programs for mental health professions.
+The statewide program was the first of its kind in Texas.
+Hundreds of students have received the scholarships to date.

 Scholarships are available at Texas graduate schools of social work that are accredited or pending accreditation by the national Council on Social Work Education.
 The scholarships pay full tuition and fees and may be available for spring, summer or fall semesters, depending on the individual school’s academic program.

 Studies have shown that populations of color and people who speak a language other than English are under-represented in mental health professions in Texas and elsewhere in the United States.
 As a result, many people may not have access to mental health services that adequately meet their cultural and linguistic needs.